Yandex Forms API usage examples

-This section walks you through Python scripts and show you how to use the Yandex Forms API for managing forms and user responses.
+This page describes examples of Python scripts that use the Yandex Forms API to manage forms and responses.

 All examples use an OAuth token for authentication.
-Learn how to issue tokens in the API access section.
+To learn how to get a token, see How to get access to the Yandex Forms API.

 1. Publishing and unpublishing an existing form